docker/docs/content/guides/docker-concepts/the-basics/what-is-a-container.md

 1. Go to the **Containers** view in the Docker Dashboard.

-2. Locate the container you'd like to remove
+2. Locate the container you'd like to stop.

 3. Select the **Stop** action in the **Actions** column.